oceanprotocol/docs/content/concepts/ddo-metadata.md

 The publisher publishes an asset DDO (including metadata) onto the chain.

-Asset DDO metadata is stored in plaintext by default.
-File URLs are stored encrypted on the chain.
-All metadata may be encrypted, though at a severe cost to discoverability.

 The publisher may be the asset owner, or a marketplace acting on behalf of the owner.

 Most metadata fields may be modified after creation.
 The blockchain records the provenance of changes.

 DDOs (including metadata) are found in two places:

 - _Remote_ - main storage, on-chain.
-Some fields are encrypted.
+File URLs are always encrypted.
+One may actually encrypt all metadata, at a severe cost to discoverability.
 - _Local_ - local cache.
-Example: Aquarius.
 All fields are in plaintext.

-Aquarius can be used to help read and write data to the chain.
-Its local cache has decrypted information that was encrypted on-chain.
+Ocean Aquarius helps manage metadata.
+It can be used to write DDOs to the chain, read from the chain, and has a local cache of the DDO in plaintext with fast search.

 ## Fields for Metadata